 Statutory debt restructuring

-If voluntary debt restructuring fails you can ask the court in your place of residence for a statutory debt restructuring arrangement.
-This can be done under the Natural Persons Debt Restructuring Act (Wet schuldsanering natuurlijke personen, Wsnp).
-The Wsnp is a legal debt restructuring arrangement, that makes it possible for you to be debt-free within 36 months.
-When you appeal to the Wnsp, you will almost certainly have to end your business.
+Does the voluntary debt restructuring fail?
+You or your Wsnp administrator can ask the court in your place of residence for a statutory debt restructuring arrangement under the Natural Persons Debt Restructuring Act (admission to the Wsnp).
+The Wsnp is a legal debt restructuring arrangement.
+You can also be admitted into this procedure if your creditor files for your bankruptcy.